Limassol: Museums

 The Folk Art Museum is located in a preserved historic house and features a collection of Cypriot folk art from the past two centuries.
-The collection includes national costumes, tapestries, embroidery, wooden chests, waistcoats, men’s jackets, necklaces, various light garments, town costumes, and rural tools.
+The collection includes national costumes, tapestries, embroidery, wooden chests, waistcoats, men's jackets, necklaces, various light garments, town costumes, and rural tools.
 Established in 1985, the museum houses over 500 exhibits across six rooms.
 It was awarded the Europa Nostra prize in 1989.
 Visitors can explore Cypriot culture through these handmade exhibits.

-The Archaeological Museum offers a fascinating collection of antiquities discovered in the district, spanning from the Neolithic Age to the Roman period.
+The Archaeological Museum has a collection of antiquities discovered in the district, spanning from the Neolithic Age to the Roman period.
 Among the notable artifacts are stone axes from the Neolithic and Chalcolithic periods, pottery and objects from the ancient cities of Kourion and Amathus, as well as Roman terracottas, gold jewelry, coins, sculptures, columns, vases, earrings, rings, necklaces, and marble statues.
 The museum was originally located within the Limassol Castle before being relocated to a site near the Public Gardens.

 Since 2024 the non-profit PSI Foundation established in an old carob warehouse located in the industrial area of Limassol hosts exhibitions of modern and contemporary art as well as history of Cyprus.
-First exhibition dedicated to 50th anniversary of the invasion, “Casts of an Island 2024”, was proclaimed “Cultural Event of the Year” by Thoukis awards.
+First exhibition dedicated to 50th anniversary of the invasion, "Casts of an Island 2024", was proclaimed "Cultural Event of the Year" by Thoukis awards.